Have you been diagnosed with a brain tumour? Order your free information pack.

 An employer cannot discriminate against you on the grounds of disability.
 This means you cannot be treated less favourably than others because you have a brain tumour.

-Also, you are protected from harassment.
+You are also protected from harassment.
 This is when an employer or colleague bullies, intimidates or insults you because you have, or are associated with someone who has a brain tumour.

-You are protected from victimisation.
+You are protected from victimisation too.
 This is where someone is treated unfairly because they complained about discrimination.

 Your employer does not have an automatic right to see your medical information.
 While they may ask for a report on your health from your doctor, they can only do this with your permission.
 You have the right to see this report before your employer does.